chloepilonv/Percolation-Theory-modeling/README.md

 ## COVID-19 Percolation Model

 This repository contains a Python script for simulating the spread of the COVID-19 virus using percolation theory.
 The model uses a grid-based approach to simulate infection spread, recovery, death rates, and vaccination effects over time.
+The percolation model can be also be used for wildfires simulation.

 ## Features
 - Grid creation for simulation space.